moinwiki/moin/docs/admin/configure.rst

  2011-02-05 16:35:06,294 INFO MoinMoin.auth.log:22 logout: user_obj=<MoinMoin.user.User at 0x92b5d4c name:u'ThomasWaldmann' valid:False> kw={}
  2011-02-05 16:35:06,328 INFO MoinMoin.auth.log:22 session: user_obj=None kw={}

-Note: there are sensitive informations like usernames and passwords in this log output.
-Make sure you only use this for testing and delete the logs when done.
+**Note:** there is sensitive information like usernames and passwords in this log output.
+Make sure you only use this for testing only and delete the logs when done.

 SMBMount
 --------
 SMBMount is no real authenticator in the sense that it authenticates (logs in) or deauthenticates (logs out) users.
-It just catches the username and password and uses them to mount a SMB share as this user.
+It instead catches the username and password and uses them to mount a SMB share as this user.

 SMBMount is only useful for very special applications, e.g. in combination